 Dustfall transects were established in 2012 at kilometers 18 and 78 along the Baker Lake to Meadowbank Mine AWAR.
-Dustfall samples are collected annually from mid-July to mid-September.
+Dustfall samples are collected annually from mid-August to mid-September.
 Transects include stations at 25 m, 100 m, 300 m and 1000 m from the road on both sides (east/downwind and west/upwind).
 These distances were chosen to bracket the smallest predicted zone of influence (ZOI) of 100 m.
 The zone of maximum dustfall had previously been reported to be within 300 m of roads under heavier use than the Meadowbank AWAR (Auerbach et al. 1997).
 Samples at the 1000 m mark on the upwind side are considered reference locations.
 The purpose of these temporary monitoring stations was to evaluate dust mitigation measures (AEM 2017) and to validate recent model predictions of fugitive dust in support of the Whale Tail Pit and Haul Road (AEM 2016).

-Between 2017 and 2019, transects have also been monitored in five locations where dust suppressant is applied (Km 11, 25, 50, 69, 80).
+In recent years (from 2017), transects have also been monitored in five locations where dust suppressant is applied (Km 11, 25, 50, 69, 80).
 The purpose of these temporary monitoring stations is to evaluate dust mitigation measures in comparison to the reference sites at km 18 and 78.
-Given the result from 2017 to 2019 have demonstrated the suppression mitigation lower the emission compared to non-suppression areas, Agnico continue to apply the suppressant, but stopped doing the monitoring in these transects starting in 2020.
+Given the result from 2017 to 2019 have demonstrated the suppression mitigation lower the emission compared to non-suppression areas, Agnico will continue to apply the suppressant, but will stop doing the monitoring starting in 2020.

-In 2019 and 2020, Agnico conducted a study to put in application the recommendation from ECCC stating that the installation of canisters at ground level and not on 1.5-2m poles was not a common practice.
-Detailed methodology and results are provided in the 2019 and 2020 Air Quality and Dust Monitoring Report.
-Although comparative studies conducted in 2019 and 2020 support Agnico's assumptions that ground-level sampling results in conservatively high estimates of dustfall .All sample collection canisters were moved to stands beginning in 2021 based on comments received from regulators.
+In 2019, Agnico conducted a study to put in application the recommendation from ECCC stating that the installation of canisters at ground level and not on 1.5-2m poles was not a common practice.
+Detailed methodology and results are provided in the 2019 Air Quality and Dust Monitoring Report.
+These results support Agnico's assumptions that ground-level sampling results in conservatively high estimates of dustfall.
+Nevertheless, Agnico has agreed to conduct all future monitoring for dustfall at a minimum 2m height.
+As per NIRB recommendation regarding the 2018 Annual Report, Agnico has agreed to install a duplicate set of dust monitoring canister on the ground to ensure comparability between the methodologies.
+Thus, for a supplemental year, one transect along the AWAR and WTHR will have duplicate on the ground in 2020.
+Analysis of the results will be presented in the 2020 Annual Report and necessity of duplicate sampling will be reassessed at this moment.

-Station DF-5 (Figure 2) was located with the communications tower on the eastern boundary of the Whale Tail Pit in an area predicted to receive elevated concentrations of particulate matter (TSP, PM{10} and $PM{2.5}$) and NO_2 relative to concentrations predicted further from the project footprint.
+Station DF-5 (Figure 2) is sited with the communications tower on the eastern boundary of the Whale Tail Pit in an area predicted to receive elevated concentrations of particulate matter (TSP, PM{10} and $PM{2.5}$) and NO_2 relative to concentrations predicted further from the project footprint.
 Monitoring at DF-5 included passive NO_2 and dustfall.
-Monitoring at this station occurred for dustfall and NO_2 from January - May, 2019.
+Monitoring at this station occurred for dustfall and NO_2 from

+January - May, 2019.
 The Whale Tail onsite air quality monitoring station was then switched to DF-6a as a result of discussions with regulators during permitting for the Whale Tail Expansion Project.
 This station is permanently dismantled.